nixer89/xrpl-services-xapp-nft-create/README.md

-# xumm-xapp-create-token
+# xumm-xapp-create-nft
-XUMM xApp implementation for creating a token on the XRP Ledger
+XUMM xApp implementation for creating a nft on the XRP Ledger